funzi-son/plant_pathology_dl/README.md

 Please modify the parameters in `main.py`, then run `python main.py`.

 ## Datasets
-Please downloads the related datasets and put them in the path of dataset_dir.

-## Datasets
 Please downloads the related datasets and put them in the path of dataset_dir (e.g., `/home/user/Leaf_diseases/Datasets/`).

 * Plant Village: i.e., `plant_village` (https://data.mendeley.com/datasets/tywbtsjrjv/1).